 As a fairly small subject - it admits 25 students across all the Colleges each year - the History of Art is organised very largely at a Departmental level, and for this reason students at different Colleges have basically the same academic experience.
 Whilst every College has a Director of Studies in the subject, all supervisions, lectures and seminars are organised centrally in the Department.
 History of Art is in this sense one of the most integrated subjects in the University.

 Why apply to Caius?
 One reason is that College support is still important, and tutorial and library provision particularly so.
 Caius is a generous College in regard to financial support for, for example, study trips abroad to encounter works of art.
 It has one of the largest and best-equipped student libraries in Cambridge, with over 90,000 books, of which about 1,600 cover the History of Art and Architecture.
 At any one time Caius has a small but lively and friendly community of undergraduate art historians, drawn from a variety of backgrounds in the UK, Europe and elsewhere.
 Caius admits on average 1-2 art historians each year.

-There is now an Admission assessment at interview, if a candidate is interviewed.
-The assessment format is standard to all colleges and consists of a structured comparison of images (60 minutes): for more information see "Admissions assessment" under "Entry requirements" on the University website.
+All interviewed applicants sit the History of Art Admissions Assessment.
+The assessment format is standard to all colleges and consists of a structured comparison of images (60 minutes).
 Students do not need to register or be registered in advance for the assessment at interview – the Colleges provide details of arrangements in the letters inviting applicants to interview.
 Please note that your performance in the assessment at interview will not be considered in isolation, but will be taken into account alongside the other elements of your application in general.

 At Caius we don’t expect a set ‘formula’ and students with all sorts of backgrounds and training are welcomed and considered.
 Prior training in the History of Art is not required – but whatever you have done at school, we will want to find out about your motivation and ability, and about what you are already doing to find out about your chosen subject, especially if you can’t study it at school.
 History of Art requires a lot of looking and even more reading and writing.